kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

  - There is also a really solid field (which my friend is into) that lends itself to really great collaboration opportunities for things I'm also interested in.
 So that's something to think about, too.
  - Also, the subject matter is fascinating.
 It would, however mean that I may not be a fit for my current path after this journey.
 So that is something to weigh.
 This programme would change me significantly.
 However, I love my current company/ internship, and the subject matter is not too far off that I couldn't find a topic that I could work in within that company.
+I was even thinking it's a topic that they highly value, so by becoming an expert, my skillset would be valued.
    So I'm not 100% hosing myself.

  ## Mentorship